cambridge-cares/TheWorldAvatar/Agents/CarparkAgent/README.md

 More information can be found in the example property file `client.properties` in the `config` folder.

 #### API properties
-The API properties contain the credentials to authorize access to the weather Station API (see the [API description](#Weather-Station-API)), as well as, the url of the API and the identifier of the weather station.
-More specifically, the API properties file should contain the following keys:
+The API property file contains the API endpoints and tokens required to access and retrieve data via the API, the file should contain the following keys:
-- `carpark.api.lot.endpoint` the API endpoint to retrieve the available lots for all car parks
+- `carpark.api.lot.endpoint` the API endpoint to retrieve the available lots for all carparks
-- `carpark.api.lot.token` API token to access the API for car park lots
+- `carpark.api.lot.token` API token to access the API for carpark lots
-- `carpark.api.pricing.endpoint` the API endpoint to retrieve the parking rates for all car parks.
+- `carpark.api.pricing.endpoint` the API endpoint to retrieve the parking rates for all carparks

 More information can be found in the example property file `api.properties` in the `config` folder.

-### Deployment

-**1) TEST ENVIRONMENT**

-Deploy the agent to execute the unit tests by running the following code in the CLI at the <root> directory.
-The success of all tests must be verified through the Docker logs.
+### Building the Carpark Agent
+The Carpark Agent is set up to use the Maven repository at https://maven.pkg.github.com/cambridge-cares/TheWorldAvatar/ (in addition to Maven central).
+You'll need to provide your credentials in single-word text files located like this:
 ```
-docker compose -f "./docker/docker-compose.test.yml" up -d --build
+./credentials/
+    repo_username.txt
+    repo_password.txt
 ```

-**2) PRODUCTION ENVIRONMENT**
+repo_username.txt should contain your github username, and repo_password.txt your github [personal access token](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token), which must have a 'scope' that [allows you to publish and install packages](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-apache-maven-registry#authenticating-to-github-packages).

+The agent is designed to function as part of the stack.

+#### Stack Deployment

-Modify `api.properties` and `client.properties` in the config folder accordingly.
+Modify `api.properties` and `client.properties` in the `config` folder accordingly.

+In the `Dockerfile`, there are three variables that affects where the geolocation information will be uploaded to in postGIS and the Geoserver, modify them accordingly:
+- `LAYERNAME` the name of the layer in Geoserver, this will also be the name of the table in the postGIS database that will be used to store the geolocation information
+- `DATABASE` the name of the database in postGIS to store the geolocation information
+- `GEOSERVER_WORKSPACE` the name of the workspace in Geoserver to store the geolocation information

 Open up the command prompt in the same directory as this README, run the command below to build the docker image:
 ```
 docker compose build
 ```
-Open stack-manager-input-config-service/carpark-agent.json and under the Mounts section, modify the Source and insert the filepath of where the config folder is located at (For Windows users using WSL on Docker, the file path should start with /mnt/c/, which is equivalent to C://).
+Open `stack-manager-input-config-service/carpark-agent.json` and under the `Mounts` section, modify the `Source` and insert the filepath of where the `config` folder is located at (For Windows users using WSL on Docker, the file path should start with `/mnt/c/`, which is equivalent to `C://`).

-Copy stack-manager-input-config-service/carpark-agent.json to the services folder under your stack-manager directory (By default it should be TheWorldAvatar/Deploy/stacks/dynamic/stack-manager/inputs/config/services/) and start up the stack.
+Copy `stack-manager-input-config-service/carpark-agent.json` to the services folder under your stack-manager directory (By default it should be `TheWorldAvatar/Deploy/stacks/dynamic/stack-manager/inputs/config/services/`) and start up the stack.

 #### Run the agent

-The agent has two routes, a status route and a retrieve route.
+The agent has three routes, a status route, a create route and a retrieve route.

 ##### Status route